Vavilar/final-project-case-3/README.md

 # Instructions:
 Step One: Enter Name.
 Correct name input if necessary.
 Step Two: Select one of the 3 choices from the menu.
 step Three: Enter plain text/encrypted text according to what the program requests.
+It is necessary to writer in upper case letters and no spaces.
 Step Four: provide keyword to the program.
 Step Five: review the information.
 Step Six: Decide whether to run the program again.